 For many women diagnosed with breast cancer, a mastectomy may present the best option to increase their long-term survival chances.
-After a mastectomy, patients can choose to have a reconstruction after other adjuvant treatments have been completed, such as chemotherapy or radiation.
-Dr. Cherup prefers this path.
+After a mastectomy, patients can choose to have a reconstruction breast procedure after other adjuvant treatments have been completed, such as chemotherapy or radiation.
+Dr. Lori Cherup at Radiance Plastic Surgery prefers this path.
 There are some recent statistics that show long-term survival may be improved by this path.
 Some patients who have a mastectomy and do not need chemotherapy or radiation elect to have reconstruction immediately after the mastectomy, especially if they are having bilateral mastectomies.
-Breast reconstruction recreates the size and shape of the patient’s natural breast.
-For some patients, it actually offers a breast profile that is greatly improved.

 Dr. Cherup cares deeply about her patients and what they have been through leading up to scheduling a breast reconstruction procedure.
 Together you will make decisions about the right timing of your reconstruction.